naistangz/Technical_Training/docs/Week2_SQL/sql_day1.md

 - The relationship between data is also stored in the form of tables.
 - SQL statements are used to retrieve and update data in a database
 - SQL operates through simple, declarative statements.
 This keeps data accurate and secure, and it helps maintain the integrity of databases, regardless of size.
+- Edgar F.Codd while working for IBM created relational database

 **What is a database?**
 - An organised repository of data in order to efficiently retrieve data
 - It is held in a computer

+**What is a relational database?**
+- A type of database that stores and provides access to data points that are related to one another.

 **Examples of databases:**
 - eCommerce